sagemath/sagewiki_to_gh-2022-10-10/sagebeatsmagma.md

 }}}

-* Fast HNF and determinant for integer matrices, especially for as the entries get large.
+* Fast HNF and determinant for integer matrices, especially as the entries get large.

  http://wstein.org/papers/hnf/hnf.pdf